Skip to main contentSkip to secondary navigation

 Rent vs. Buy Calculator — Find Your Break-Even Year

 The definitive rent vs. buy analysis.
-Find the exact year buying becomes cheaper than renting, accounting for appreciation, equity, PMI, down payment opportunity cost, and selling costs.
+Find the exact year buying becomes cheaper than renting, accounting for appreciation, equity, PMI, down payment.

 ✓ Formula verified: January 2026For informational purposes only